biaginidavide/AcousticEmissionAnalysis/readme.txt

 morlet_wavelet.py -      calculation and plot of Morlet continuum wavelet transform for each waveform

-bvalue_sentryf.py - evaluation of bvalue and sentry function
+bvalue_sentryf.py - evaluation of b-value and sentry function

-waveletcumratios.py - script to calculate wavelet packet cumulative ratios
+wavelet_cumulative_ratios.py - script to calculate wavelet packet cumulative ratios